itachi1706/codeclimate-phpcodesniffer/README.md

 1. Make sure codeclimate has been installed completely
 2. Clone this repo and enter it
 3. Execute `docker build -t codeclimate/codeclimate-phpcodesniffer .`
-4. Update the standard in your .codeclimate.config and add `moodle` into it
+4. Update the standard in your .codeclimate.yml and add `moodle` into it

+### Original Steps

 `codeclimate-phpcodesniffer` is a Code Climate engine that wraps the [PHP_Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) static analysis tool.
 You can run it on your command line using the Code Climate CLI, or on our hosted analysis platform.